Linux setup¶

 Install ssh to allow for remote logins.

-Eza and Nerd fonts¶
+Eza icons and Nerd fonts¶

 Download one or more Nerd fonts.
 Then run